 If you know (or you think) that your ancestors were from Agira, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.

-Registry offices in Sicilia and in Enna province were established in early 1800: it means that you could find information in Agira registrar as of that date.
+Registry offices in Sicilia and in Enna province were established around 1820: it means that you could find information in Agira registrar as of that date.

 Before to start your genealogy research in Agira, we suggest you to read our tips for your search .
-They are useful to search in Sicilia and in Agira too.
+They are useful to search in Abruzzo and in Agira too.

 It could be important to know if the last name you are investigating is a frequent surname in Agira.
 As more your surname is common in Agira, as more it could be difficult to find the right info about your ancestors in Agira archives if you have not exact dates.